WRS Steps 7-12 Practicum

 - Demonstrate mastery of lesson plan procedures with an emphasis on both accuracy and fluency for the Upper Steps of the program (documented and approved by assigned Wilson® Credentialed Trainer).

 - Demonstrate an understanding of advanced language concepts through accurate teaching with multisensory procedures.

 - Demonstrate student success and mastery of decoding, encoding, and comprehension skills.

-- Conduct posttest assessment and submit WRS Steps 7-12 Practicum Student Final Report, WRS 7-12 Proficiency Exam, and related documents after a minimum of 50 lessons and achievement of WRS Substep 10.3.
+- Conduct posttest assessment and submit WRS Steps 7-12 Practicum Student Final Report and related documents after a minimum of 50 full WRS lessons and achievement of WRS Substep 10.3.

 Select a student for the Steps 7-12 Practicum, then pretest using the WADE and an approved, norm-referenced test.
 The Practicum Student Pretesting Form must be submitted to the assigned Wilson® Credentialed Trainer for review and approval.
 Once the trainer approves the student, practicum lessons may begin.